![]() |

 Post Code | GL53 9QQ |

-Park in Daisybank car park or just a few yards further in the Folk car park.
+Park in Daisybank car park or just a few yards further along the road in a layby.

-(From the Daisybank car park walk right on the road until you reach the Folk car park).
+(From the Daisybank car park walk right on the road until you reach the layby).

-Opposite the Folk layby you will see a footpath sign and a metal style.
+Opposite the layby you will see a footpath sign and a metal style.

-Cross the style and head down the steps.
+Cross the style and head down the hill.

 You are now on the Gustav Holst Way.